jbakse/major_studio_1/content/week_11/monday.md

 ## You are Here
 *3:50—4:10*

-You have writen your proposal!
+You have written your proposal!

-What you have done so far:
+In the process you have:

 - identified an area of inquiry and located it within domains
 - researched your domains through reading and making